sinse100/SANE_top_tier_conference_paper/README.md

 ## UESNIX Security
 ### 2025
 + “Threat modeling is very formal, it’s very technical, and also very hard to do correctly”: Investigating Threat Modeling Practices in Open-Source Software Projects

+## IEEE S&P
+### 2025
++ SoK: A Framework and Guide for Human-Centered Threat Modeling in Security and Privacy Research